 "There are some..." the Doctor searched for the right word "'hiccups' in my memory over the past twenty-four hours as well.
-However one thing that is crystal clear is that I remember regenerating, which is why it's impossible that I still look the way you remember me looking.
-It doesn't make any sense.
+However one thing that is crystal clear is that I remember regenerating, even though I should have just died, but never mind that, it is also why it's impossible that I still look the way you remember me looking.
+It doesn't make any sense, none of it does.
 I don't understa..."

 Reaching up the Doctor unbuttoned his sport's jacket and held it open.
 Amy gasped in shock at the large duel bloodstains the Doctor had revealed.
 Rory instinctively stepped forward offer medical aid but the Doctor just smiled sadly and shook his head to let him know it wasn't needed.
 His shirt was soaked in blood high on his left chest and also lower on his right ribs with corresponding gashes in the fabric, one over each heart.

 "...I was murdered."